mihaigalos/FTPino/README.md

 read the whole file.. ?

 # Code requirements
-FTPino was tested only on Particle's Photon only.
+FTPino was tested on Particle's Photon only.
 The linker output is presented below (server-only version, for client version flash usage is 1kB higher).
 ```
 Output of arm-none-eabi-size: